Crafity/crafity-everyauth/README.md

 another user, you may want to ask for "user_status" permissions because they have progressed further along in your application.

-`everyauth` enables you to specify the "scope" dynamically with a second variation of the configurable `scope`.
+`crafity-everyauth` enables you to specify the "scope" dynamically with a second variation of the configurable `scope`.
 In addition to the first variation that looks like: